microsoft/lisa/README.md

     2.2 Update the .\XML\GlobalConfigurations.xml file with your Azure subscription information or Hyper-V host information:

-        Go to Global > Azure/HyperV and update following fields:
+        Go to Global > Azure/HyperV and update following fields if necessary:

             a.
 SubscriptionID
             b.
 SubscriptionName (Optional)
             c.
-ManagementEndpoint
+Environment (For Azure PublicCloud, use `AzureCloud`)
             d.
-Environment (For Azure PublicCloud, use `AzureCloud`)
-            e.
 ARMStorageAccount

         Example: